-The stakes are high in the present education job market with dozens of people chasing every vacant teaching position.
-It can be difficult to know the best approach to take in order to secure employment.
+The stakes are high in the present education job market, with dozens of people chasing every vacant teaching position.
+It can be difficult to know the best approach to take to secure employment.

 The social networking site Twitter may not be something you would immediately think of when it comes to job hunting; however, more and more people are discovering that you can use Twitter to help your teacher job search.

-By following people you will be able to find out about school events, possible hiring opportunities, and what their opinions are on a range of relevant education issues.
-Some people even use Twitter to post advertisements for products, websites and job openings.
-You’ll also have the ideal platform to showcase your own personal qualities and expertise and to begin to develop links with specific school districts and schools that you particularly want to work for.
+By following people, you will find out about school events, possible hiring opportunities, and what their opinions are on a range of relevant education issues.
+Some people even use Twitter to post advertisements for products, websites, and job openings.
+You’ll have the ideal platform to showcase your own personal qualities and expertise and to begin to develop links with specific school districts and schools that you particularly want to work for.

 Getting started: If you’re thinking of using Twitter to help you in your quest for a new teaching job, here are some tips to get you started: